Psych 141, Evolution and Human Nature: Tentative Schedule, Summer Session 2009

 Workman and Reader Chapter 12: Evolutionary Psychiatry

-Workman and Reader Chapter 14: Evolutionary Psychology and Culture
+Workman and Reader Chapter 13: Evolutionary Psychology and Culture

-Critiques of Evolutionary Psychology
+Critiques of Evolutionary Psychology; Review

 Ecological dominance, social competition, and coalitionary arms races: Why humans evolved extraordinary intelligence